KasperSkytte/MC-prediction/data/create_datasets.md

     ## Before: 47233 OTUs
     ## After: 46759 OTUs

-    ## 3524 samples and 53472 OTUs have been filtered
-    ## Before: 3611 samples and 90112 OTUs
-    ## After: 87 samples and 36640 OTUs

-    ## 1944 OTUs not present in more than 0.1% relative abundance in any sample have been filtered
-    ## Before: 36640 OTUs
-    ## After: 34696 OTUs

     ## 3446 samples and 45375 OTUs have been filtered
     ## Before: 3611 samples and 90112 OTUs
     ## After: 165 samples and 44737 OTUs